rjurney/netography/README.md

 ### Pre-Commit

-Code must pass `flake8`, `black`, `isort` and `mypy` checks before being committed.
+Code must pass `flake8`, `black`, `isort`, `mypy` and other checks before being committed.
 This is enforced using [pre-commit](https://pre-commit.com/).
 To install pre-commit into your local Git repository, run:

 ```bash
 pre-commit install